benglynn/tspress/README.md

-Press walks the markdown directory and for each page firstly pipes a [Directory][] through a series of transformations into a [Page][] and secondly reduces a site-wide [CompileContext][].
+Press walks the markdown directory and for each page firstly pipes a [Directory][] through a series of transformations into a [Page][] and secondly reduces a site-wide [RenderContext][].

-The pages and compile-context may then pass through a compile pipe to create HTML.
+The pages and render-context may then pass through a render pipe to create HTML.

 ## Press is built to be customised

-The transformations and compiler-context can be anything you want.
+The transformations and render-context can be anything you want.
 Presss is designed to accept any pipeables and reducers with compatible input and output types.